 This list would be remiss if I were not to mention Mount Vernon, the home of our first President.
+Mount Vernon is the most visited historic home in the US and is considered one of the best places to visit in Virginia.
 The historic estate is located about 10 miles south of Old Town Alexandria and the Mount Vernon Trail connects the two.
 While you can certainly drive there, the trail takes you on a picturesque journey of parks, marinas, and neighborhoods all along the Potomac River.

-I have run along the full stretch on various occasions, but you can also rent a bicycle from DC Bike and Roll to arrive at your destination.
-Once there, you can purchase a ticket to explore the estate or you can just relax in the nearby Fort Hunt Park.
+I have run along the full stretch on various occasions, but you can also rent an e-bike or a classic bicycle to arrive at your destination.
+Once there, you can purchase a ticket to explore the estate on your own with an audio tour, or there are also private tours available.

-Looking for more things to do around Alexandria?
+Looking for more Fun things to do in Alexandria?

 If you want to learn more about how to spend the perfect day outdoors around Alexandria, check out our episode of the Locals Know Best travel podcast, where we dish out all of the best things about the area including favorite restaurants, hidden gems, and outdoor adventures!

 Like what you see?
 Share it with your friends!

 It is such a great post and great pictures, very inspiring and encouraging to visit Alexandria.
 Northern Virginia is still on my list.
 I haven’t been there yet.
 I also did not know that the city has such an interesting story, that it was wounded in 1749 as a colonial tobacco port.
 It’s so exciting!
 As a fan of architecture, I would like to see the Old Town neighborhood with cobblestone streets, 18th-century buildings, and flickering gas lamps.
 Seems perfect for me.
 I hope to visit this place one day.